Eddie's Every Step Counts

 We're fundraising for life changing selective dorsal rhizotomy surgery, SDR, intensive physiotherapy and equipment for our son, Eddie Weston, who has cerebral palsy.
 We're doing this to ensure that he won't lose his ability to walk with his walking frame and tripod sticks due to muscles tightening with age and so that he may realise his dream of "walking with his feet" and "Be free".

-Eight and a half year old Eddie loves Cubs, Frame Football, Lego, baking and Nintendo Switch gaming.
+Nine year old Eddie loves Cubs, Frame Football, Lego, baking and Nintendo Switch gaming.
 He also loves all things farming and is keen to follow Dad and be a Farmer.
 Apart from his smiley face and distinctive laugh, the first thing you will notice about Eddie is that he has difficulty walking.
 He moves around indoors with his walking frame, tripod sticks or by crawling and uses a wheelchair for distances.
 Because of his disability, Eddie needs help to wash, dress, use the toilet and take part at school and with his hobbies.

 Born 10 weeks early at a tiny 3lb 8 oz, Eddie suffered respiratory distress and had to have a ventilator breathe for him as his lungs were not able to.
 He needed to be in an incubator and was admitted to the Intensive Care Unit.
 Whilst in the Neonatal Unìt, Eddie had ups and downs, and was treated with a variety of medicines to keep him going and make him stronger.
 He also developed a bleed on his brain shortly after birth.
 Eddie stayed in the Neonatal Unit for the first 10 weeks of his life, until he was stable enough to come home.